Honoring Our Roots & Embracing Our Future

-Our current clinic is in a mobile home located over 200 feet from the kennel and cattery.
-Our animals, even sick animals and surgical patients, must be transported outdoors, often in inclement weather.
+The clinic we were previously working out of was a mobile home located over 200 feet from the kennel and cattery.
+Our animals, even sick animals and surgical patients, needed to be transported outdoors, often in inclement weather.
 Add to this, that the Animal Care Sanctuary has some 200+ animals in our care at any given time, and that all of these animals get vaccinated, checked for parasites and disease, spayed or neutered, and micro-chipped for identification so that they are healthy and ready for adoption.

 Why A New Kennel?

 Our original kennel was built in 1982 and at the time was considered state-of-the-art.
 It was long and narrow.
 Each dog had an indoor and outdoor run with doors that allowed it to move freely inside to outside, weather permitting.
 There was a wide center aisle and drainage ditches in order to clean efficiently every day.
 In the 30+ years since our kennel was built, we continued to see it deteriorate to the point where the dog warden deemed a portion unusable.
-Today, we know now the needs of shelter dogs are much different.
+We know now the needs of shelter dogs are much different.
 The long narrow buildings with runs have become obsolete.
-Contrary to the original concept, the layout actually increased stress for dogs.
-Dogs see, hear and become agitated by many other dogs as well as people through the rows of chain link fences.
-There is no privacy or tranquility and nothing resembling a home-like environment.
+Contrary to the original concept, the most recent layout we had in place prior to the new facility actually increased stress for dogs.
+Dogs would see, hear and become agitated by many other dogs as well as people through the rows of chain link fences.
+There was no privacy or tranquility and nothing resembling a home-like environment.
 The shelter actually produced stress instead of relieving it and led to behaviors that made the animals less adoptable.

-Our renovations are directly tied to our growth – as we have built many innovative programs and have adopted out more animals than ever before.
+Our renovations were directly tied to our growth – as we have built many innovative programs and have adopted out more animals than ever before.
 This is about our future and honoring our founder Lesley Sinclair’s legacy and vision.
-The goal of the construction is to make the facility a place where employees feel positive and the public enjoys visiting for pet adoption, pet retrieval, pet owner education, the community medical clinic and other animal services.
-Most importantly, the kennel must house dogs in the healthiest, least stressful manner possible.The overall project cost is $1,771,000 and we still need to raise $705,000.
+The goal of the construction was to make the facility a place where employees feel positive and the public enjoys visiting for pet adoption, pet retrieval, pet owner education, the community medical clinic and other animal services.
+Most importantly, the kennel now houses dogs in the healthiest, least stressful manner possible.The overall project cost was $1,771,000.
 We are meeting with Friends of Animal Care Sanctuary to talk about the importance of our project to the animals we care for – both in our kennel and the clinic that cares for our animals as well as the communities.

 An Opportunity For You…

-if you are interested in any naming opportunities from $100.00 on up, please be in touch with Joan Smith-Reese:
+if you are interested in any naming opportunities from $100.00 on up, please be in touch with Terri McKendry: